constantinenasiescu/devops-netology/README.md

 Threads: 2  Questions: 13  Slow queries: 0  Opens: 142  Flush tables: 3  Open tables: 61  Queries per second avg: 0.057
 --------------

-mysql> use test_db
-Reading table information for completion of table and column names You can turn off this feature to get a quicker startup with -A

-Database changed

 mysql> show tables;
 +-------------------+
 | Tables_in_test_db |